l3-hpc/visit-tp-compare/README.md

 source short_movies.sh
 ```

 The problem with the above is that there is no error checking, and if VisIt breaks on a step, it will not move to the next command.
 Just test it with small number of istates before running a big job.

+### test ffmpeg
+It seems atmos and Windows cannot use my ffmpeg command.
+You can remove pieces of it,(remove command line options), until it works.
+If you remove too many options, some applications like QuickTime cannot open it.
+If all fails, or for simplicity, you can change it to the ffmpeg command above and look at it in Google Chrome.

 ## Looking at the data
 If the movies files are written to the working directory, you should be able to open ***index.html*** in your browser and see the movies.